mottbott/docker-k8s-training/docker-compose.md

 * 💡 Docker Compose commands are executed where the **docker-compose.yml** is located.
 * 💡 The first clone, build and application start can take **a few minutes**.
 If you are interested in that example, please try it **after** the course.
+* 💡 The docker-compose down command helps to stop and remove containers, networks, images, and volumes.

 # Let's do it manually
 We start with an example to see where Docker Compose supports us.
 The example is a simple voting web app.
 The results are stored in a Redis in-memory data structure store.